osmosis-labs/docs/docs/beaker/README.md

 `.build`, `.storeCode`, `.instantiate` commands are also available and has the same options as Beaker cli command, except that `--no-wasm-opt` are in by default since it is being intended to use in the development phase.

-`.help` to see all avaiable commands.
+`.help` to see all available commands.

 Apart from that, in the console, you can access Beaker's state, configuration and sdk from `state`, `conf` and `sdk` variables accordingly.